SeanMcDowell.org

 Part of the vision of our Talbot M.A.
 Christian Apologetics program is to train apologists to be a resource for the local church.
 In fact, our dream is that churches would consider the need for a “Pastor of Apologetics” as important as a men’s ministry leader or a youth pastor.
 Until this dream becomes a reality, here’s a few ways to make a career in apologetics:

 2. YouTube Apologist.
 YouTube is one of the fastest growing platforms for apologetics.
-In the past few years, some apologists have emerged who use the platform effectively to teach apologetics: Mike Winger, Whaddo You Meme??, and Alisa Childers are a few examples.
-For the past year, I have been developing my own channel and have learned how difficult it is to produce consistent, quality content that people want to watch.
-For advice on how to become a YouTube apologist, check out my interview with Mike Winger.
+In the past few years, some apologists have emerged who use the platform effectively to teach apologetics: Mike Winger, Allen Parr, and Alisa Childers are a few examples.
+I also have a YouTube channel, which has become one of my favorite ways to reach and equip people today.

 3. Author.
 There will always be need for quality apologetics books.
 The key for an effective apologetics book (and really any book) is not so much to say new things, but to say the important things in a fresh, unique way.
 Lee Strobel and J. Warner Wallace have excelled at this.
 While they are not primarily making new arguments in their books, they both write from personal experience (as a journalist and cold case detective, respectively) bringing unique stories and insights to apologetics.
 If you want to succeed as an author, you need a platform to sell books and a unique approach that motivates people to purchase and read your book(s).
 To be honest, this is difficult to do.

 4. Blogger.
 The power of blogging is that anyone can do it.
 If you are willing to commit the time and effort, blogging is a powerful means of disseminating ideas.
 The down side is that it’s very difficult to make enough money blogging to do it full-time as a professional, and people are moving more towards consuming information via other platforms.
-Most bloggers have another job on the side.
-But if you’re a natural and disciplined writer, go for it.
+If you like writing, and looking for niche to do apologetics today, you might try Substack.
+Just keep your full-time job for a while!

 5. Speaker.
 There will always be need for qualified, dynamic apologetics speakers.
 There are many opportunities to speak at churches, camps, conferences, universities, schools, and other events worldwide.
-Some organizations, such as Stand to Reason and Reasons to Believe, have full-time apologetics speakers.
+Some organizations, such as Stand to Reason and Apologetics, Inc. have full-time apologetics speakers.
 If you want to be an apologetics speaker, you need to set yourself apart as an effective communicator who has command of the subject and something fresh to say (and, of course, Christian character).
 If you want to be an apologetics speaker, here are some questions to consider: What is my unique voice?
 What message do I have that people need to hear?
 What is my training or experience that enables me to speak with authority?
 What sets me apart as a communicator?
 What unique stories do I have to tell?
+Here is a blog I wrote on tips for developing a public speaking ministry.

-6. Ratio Christi.
+6. Join Ratio Christi.
 Ratio Christi is a growing ministry that aims to place apologists on college campuses around the world.
 The goal is to equip Christian students and faculty with the resources and relationships to live out their faith on the college campus, and also to engage non-believers with evidences for the faith.
 If you have apologetics skill, a pastoral heart, and a willingness to raise support, Ratio Christi could be a fantastic fit for you.
+I was classmates with the president of Ratio Christi, Corey Miller, in the Talbot MA Philosophy program in the early 2000s.

 7. Christian School Teacher.
-Before accepting a teaching position at Talbot School of Theology, I taught theology and apologetics full-time at a private Christian school in southern California (I still teach part-time).
+Before accepting a teaching position at Talbot School of Theology, I taught theology and apologetics full-time at a private Christian school in southern California for a decade.
 Since teaching high school involves grading and disciplining students, it is very different than writing or speaking.
 But it is a valuable way to help Christian students think deeply about their faith, and also to critically engage non-Christian students (I have had many atheist, Buddhist, and Muslim students in my classes).
 If you want to teach at a Christian school, you will need both apologetics/theology knowledge (an undergraduate degree or M.A. is probably sufficient) as well as training as a professional educator.

 Here’s the bottom line: There are certainly a few opportunities for full time apologists.
 And there are also ways to do apologetics part-time.
 Neither is more important than the other, and the church desperately needs both.
 The question is, given our unique experiences, abilities, and interests, how can we each make a contribution?